baraja-core/doctrine/README.md

 UUID
 ----

+**TIP:** Read more about [UUID binary peformance](https://php.baraja.cz/uuid-performance) (czech language)

-For unique record (entity) identification the package defines the trait `UuidIdentifier` with already defined all basic best-practice configurations for your entity.The ID will be generated automatically.
+For unique record (entity) identification the package defines the trait `UuidIdentifier` or `UuidBinaryIdentifier` with already defined all basic best-practice configurations for your entity.
+The ID will be generated automatically.

 For a better experience please insert two traits to all the entities in your project: